 Keeping School Requirements In Mind

 At the end of the day, there is no “best” choice for a college living arrangement.
-There are so many variables such as the school’s location, the student’s priorities and personality, and how much each option will cost.
+There are so many variables, including the school’s location, the student’s priorities and personality, and how much each option will cost.

 On the other end of the spectrum, some colleges only guarantee housing on-campus for a certain number of years, resulting in students living off campus at one time or another.